jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

     - [ ] Event listeners registered at file scope (NOT inside init function)
     - [ ] VENDOR.md includes ALL dependencies with exact version URLs
     - [ ] Used browser_specific_settings (NOT deprecated "applications")
-    - [ ] Only requested necessary permissions
+    - [ ] Requested all required permissions (if needed, do we have `storage`, `messagesRead`, `accountsRead` ... ?)
-    - [ ] Requested all required permissions
+    - [ ] Only requested necessary permissions (check each requested permission, if it is really needed, consult the API documentation)
     - [ ] Included proper error handling
     - [ ] Has comments explaining the approach
     - [ ] Add-on is not using hardcoded user facing strings, but is localized through the i18n API.